KUAN-HSUN-LI/CTF/README.md

 ## Pwn

 -   three directories in pwn including different kind of problems
-    -   portalgun
+    -   portal-gun
-        type this command in server side.
+         -type this command in server side.
 It should be hooked by the library in the directory.
             ```
             LD_PRELOAD=./hook.so ncat -ve ./portal_gun -kl 8888
             ```

     -   babystack
     -   hacknote